GeoEra-GIP/geoera-gip.github.io/_pages/about.md

 ---
-title:  "Background"
+title: "About"
-author:
+excerpt: "About"
-categories:
+sitemap: false

-tags:
+permalink: /about.html
 ---

 GeoERA Information Platform Project (GIP-P)